Last updated: 10 November 2022

-If you have always wanted to work in TV and film production but don’t have the experience, industry contacts or qualifications our new ‘Set Ready’ programme has got you covered.
-The course is aimed at new entrants and is designed to give you the key skills and building blocks you need to get under way.
-There are 20 spaces available and the training will take place from Monday 14 March to Wednesday 16 March 2022 between 10am and 3pm.
-You must be available to attend all three dates.
+If you have always wanted to work in TV and film production but don’t have the experience, industry contacts or qualifications our ‘Set Ready’ programme has got you covered.
+The programme is aimed at new entrants and is designed to give you the key skills and building blocks you need to get under way.

 Participants will be introduced to how the film industry works and how a film set runs.
 You will get the chance to meet experts who have worked on films and receive Freelancing and CV advice.
 This will prepare you for going on set and what will be expected of you.